microsoft/GSL/docs/headers.md

 ## <a name="H-gsl" />`<gsl>`

 This header is a convenience header that includes all other [GSL headers](#user-content-H).
-As `<narrow>` requires exceptions, it will only be included if exceptions are enabled.
+Since `<narrow>` requires exceptions, it will only be included if exceptions are enabled.

 ## <a name="H-narrow" />`<narrow>`